OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 </html>
 ```

-TODO1
+### Create a helper file to manage configuration settings

-We also referenced **addin-config.js**, which doesn't exist yet.
-Create the file in the **helpers** folder and add the following code.
+The function file references a file named **addin-config.js**, which doesn't yet exist.
+Create a file named **addin-config.js** in the **helpers** folder, add the following code, and save the file.
+This code uses the [RoamingSettings object](/javascript/api/outlook_1_5/office.RoamingSettings) to get and set configuration values.

 ```js
 function getConfig() {